Miscellaneous very interesting stuff. I promise.

 I got myself one of these from Willgoo during Chinese New Year 2014.
 It's remarkably good.

 Obscure Handhelds has a review that mirrors my impressions.
-It's a very good device for the money (around $AUD120 delivered).
+It's an exceptional device for the money (around $AUD120 delivered).
 I had mine for a few days before updating the firmware to a Skelrom.
 The stock ROM is better than what you usually get with Chinese+Android handhelds and definitely usable (it comes rooted), the Skelrom just fixes a few issues and gives you a fresh Android 4.2.2 or 4.4.2 install to work with.
-The G5a is capable of emulating everything from the 8bit era to Dreamcast.
+The G5a is capable of emulating everything from the 8bit era to Dreamcast and PSP!
 The (Skelrom included) tincore key-mapper does an excellent job of mapping the G5a's controls to the emulated device.
 The Analog sticks are effectively the same as those on the Xbox360 pad, very comfortable.
-The screen is probably 2-3 year old technology but more than usable for a gaming device it has 5-point capacitive touch just-works - it's way better than the lousy 1.5-point resistive screen on my YGPD16.
+The screen is probably 2-3 year old TN tech' but is more than usable for a gaming device.
+The 5-point capacitive touch is way better than the lousy 1.5-point resistive screen on my YGPD16.
 Battery life is pretty good around 4-5 hours.
 Wifi is strong and just-works.

 I really have no complaints with this device - if anything the aesthetics & ergonomics could use a bit more thought, but functionally it's great.
 It's already become my "every-day" gadget, my Caanoo is still a lot more pocketable and will probably continue to get use when I travel, but this device is more feature-packed with quad-core CPU/GPU, larger screen, smooth emulation, huge library of Android apps and web browsing.

-It's good that handheld technology is gaining momentum at last.
+It's good that handheld tech' has some momentum at last.
 Back when I bought my Lynx, handheld machines were pretty limited, gameplay was handed down from 8-bit computers and consoles and didn't really take advantage of the portable nature of the devices.
 Nintendo's stranglehold on the portable gaming market halted technological progress and innovation for many years.
 Today, the mainstream market has adopted handheld tech' and while the main players are still largely constrained by a closed-source mentality, at least there are inexpensive ways to unlock the hardware for those who want to do more.
-We are pretty spoilt now, on top of this we have open-handhelds designed with user-generated content in mind.
-Going by tablet and smartphone adoption rates, it's clear handheld devices are here to stay.
+We are pretty spoilt now, on top of this we have Android and open-handhelds designed with user-generated content in mind.
+Going by tablet and smartphone adoption rates, it's clear handheld devices are the new normal.

 Next: Console Gaming.